Getting Kids to Wear Glasses

 For older children, a big part of getting glasses is managing the fashion/function equation.
 Kids that don’t think their glasses look cool, are way less likely to wear them.
 Your child needs to be able to choose frames that are a reflection of themselves.
 Let them pick the color and style of frames that fits their personality – frames that feel right.
 Choose a vision care provider experienced with fitting children.
 Many providers only carry a limited selection of children’s frames which makes it hard for every kid to find the perfect pair.
 Find a provider that specializes in kids’ frames and can help your child select a look they’ll love that will also be both comfortable and durable.

 Great Kids Frames For Less

 There’s no question that children can be pretty tough on glasses.
 Most parents don’t want to spend a lot on their kids’ glasses for fear they will get lost or broken.
-The good news is that Topeka parents and kids have choices for great-looking, affordable glasses.
+The good news is that we offer a large selection of great-looking, affordable glasses.
 But, unfortunately, not all families have the same choice.
 A recent survey of the top twenty local vision care providers revealed that less than half accept Medicaid and, of those that do, most average only 50 Medicaid-approved frames for children.
 With that small a selection, most kids on Medicaid would not find the perfect pair of eyeglasses.
 Luckily, families now have another choice.
 We have over 350 insurance-approved frames for local kids to choose from including popular brands like Bolle, Jalapeno and Jelly Bean.